ACU Employee Spotlight: Getting to know Heather Sadowy

 Q. How has your role evolved since you started?

-The first three years I was working in our downtown branches as a Member Service Representative (MSR) and then a Senior Member Service Representative (SMSR).
 I was really interested in the work being done in our Community Financial Centre, so when an opening for an Administrator role came up in that department, I applied.

 Q. What advice would you give to someone interested in a job like yours?